STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 ### General Tips in Computer Science
 - Focus on your own path
 - Ignore clashing egos with colleagues and peers
-- Have a better mindset to learn instead of just trying to get stuff down
+- Have a better mindset to learn instead of just trying to get stuff down (Taking shortcuts does not help!)
+- Logic/Algorithmic problemsolving is more important than knowledge of syntax
 - Logical thinking background helped Alumini with Coding and solving problems

 ### Are there any PBL scenarios in college computer science classes?